Testbild-synth/HAGIWO-040-VCS-Eurorack/README.md

 I made the change to switch the IC to a DG211/DG411, since those are far more available to me.
 I also made the change to replace the threshold potentiometer in the front with a trimmer in the back, but also the trimmers are unique for each channel.

-## CAUTION: PRODUCTION FILES AND SCHEMATIC CURRENTLY NOT VERIFIED
+## CAUTION: CONFIRMED WORKING, NEW VERSION ADDS MORE SPACE TO POWER HEADER.

 ## PCB and Hardware